jmpenn/hello_world/mddocs/MemoryManager.md

 The Job of Trick Memory Management :

-- Catalog data types.
-- Catalog chunks of memory which are instances of those types.
+- Maintain a list of memory allocations and the data types that are associated with them.
 - Provide services based on the cataloged information such as:
   -  Creating new data type instances.
 (Memory allocation).
   -  Catalog pre-existing memory allocations.
   -  Writing values in memory to a file or stream. (checkpointing).
   -  Reading values from a file (or stream) back into memory (checkpoint-restore).